raspberri05/taskorial/README.md

 1. In the `react-auth` directory, run `npm start`.
 2. In the `server` directory, run `npm run dev`.
 3. The React app will start at `http://localhost:3000/`.
 This is where the frontend will be served.
 4. The server will start at `http://localhost:8080`.
-The API calls are made to this url in development
+The API calls are made to this url in development.

 ## Contributing